-Attachment 1 Location and Aerial Plan, including subject portion of 0.1m wide PAW

-Attachment 2 Easement Plan
+Attachment 1 Location and Aerial Plan, including subject portion of 0.1m wide PAW Attachment 2 Easement Plan

-- 1 INITIATES the closure of a portion of the 0.1 metre wide pedestrian accessway adjacent to Lot 1 (113) Grand Boulevard, Joondalup, as shown on Attachment 1 to this Report for the purpose of public advertising for a period of 35 days; - 2 ADVISES the applicant, should approval be granted by the Western Australian Planning Commission for the subject closure, payment for the loss of one car parking embayment and one street tree within the service road adjacent to Grand Boulevard that would result from the future construction of a crossover for Lot 1 will be required from the landowners of Lot 1, prior to approval for the crossover being issued by the City.
+- 1 INITIATES the closure of a portion of the 0.1 metre wide pedestrian accessway adjacent to Lot 1 (113) Grand Boulevard, Joondalup, as shown on Attachment 1 to Report CJ153-08/07 for the purpose of public advertising for a period of 35 days; - 2 ADVISES the applicant, should approval be granted by the Western Australian Planning Commission for the subject closure, payment to the City for the loss of one car parking embayment and one street tree within the service road adjacent to Grand Boulevard that would result from the future construction of a crossover for Lot 1 will be required from the landowners of Lot 1, prior to approval for the crossover being issued by the City.
+The costs for the same species of tree and a car parking bay to be located elsewhere in the City Centre are \$6000 for the car parking bay and \$500 for the street tree.